ritwika21/2024-BDS-Assignment-2/README.md

 ```bash
 ./docker/run.sh /start-services.sh
 ```
+**You can now leave this terminal window open and start a new terminal window for next operations**

 2. Load data
 ```bash
 ./docker/exec.sh /load-data.sh
 ```

-3. use Hive shell to run queries
+3. Use Hive shell to run queries
 ```bash
 ./docker/exec.sh /hive.sh
 ```